COVID 19 TESTING and GP RESPIRATORY ASSESSMENT

-The Bendigo Respiratory Clinic is one of the Australian Government GP respiratory clinics being established around the country to clinically assess people with mild to moderate COVID-19 symptoms.
+The Bendigo Respiratory Clinic is one of the Australian Government GP respiratory clinics being established around the country to provide COVID 19 Testing and to clinically assess people with mild to moderate COVID-19 symptoms.

 What is COVID-19